jstoppelman/PBNN/tutorials/01_run_qmmm/README.txt

 This tutorial teaches how to use the code to build a training dataset for the PBNN model.

-Copy build_qm_mm_database.xml, diabat1_solvent.pdb
+Copy build_qm_mm_database_gas.xml, diabat1.pdb
+build_qm_mm_database_liquid.xml, diabat1_solvent.pdb,
+plumed_command_gas.txt and plumed_command_liquid.xml
-and plumed_command_0.txt to the parent directory (containing main.py) and run
+to the parent directory
+(containing main.py) and run

+python main.py --xml_input build_qm_mm_database_gas.xml
-python main.py --xml_input build_qm_mm_database.xml
+python main.py --xml_input build_qm_mm_database_liquid.xml

-Currently this will only run for 5.0 fs for demonstration purposes.
-Change the "num_steps" element under simulation settings to run for a longer simulation time.
+Currently this will only run for 5 time steps for demonstration purposes.
+Change the "num_steps" element under simulation settings in the xml files to run for a longer simulation time.

-This simulation will produce a directory called "qmmm_output" which we include an example of here.
+The gas phase simulation will produce a directory called "qmmm_output_gas" and an analogous one for the liquid simulation called "qmmm_output_liquid"
+We include examples here.
 The colvar.dat file lists the current value of the CV among other info related to Plumed.
 The files